 Best Tools for Sales

 This post is a response to the question “What are the best sales tools for inside sales?” over on Quora.
 In later work work we’ve gone to great lengths to list many of the sales tools out there.
-This post serves to share the best of the best sales tools for our sales process.
+This post serves to share the best tools for B2B sales.

 Good question.
 Sales is so tools-driven that you may actually want a list like this.
 I’ll write this as I go through my day with Independent Sales Professionals both signing up customers and talking to partners and other Independent Sales Professionals.